Published: 10th November, 2022, last edit: 21st October, 2024

 Problems finding a place to live?

-If you need help finding a place to live, the Studierendenwerk is the place to go.
+If you need help finding a place to live, the is the place to go.
 Contact them as soon as possible if you are looking for a room in a hall of residence.
 Unfortunately, there are often waiting lists.
-International students can also contact International Student Services (ISS) to help them find accommodation.
+International students can also contact Studierendenwerk (ISS) to help them find accommodation.
+International Student Services

-In a previous post on our blog, some of us have already reported on their search for accommodation .
+In a previous post on our blog, some of us have already reported on their .
 You can also find reports about the popular Martinsviertel here – click in when you get the chance!
-There is also a super interesting podcast on this topic.
+There is also a super interesting search for accommodation.
 (Please note: The podcast is in German.)
-Here, the FuTUre Students tell you about finding a flat as well as about life in Darmstadt.
+Here, the FuTUre Students tell you about finding a flat as well as about life in Darmstadt. podcast on this topic

 Darmstadt-North: Living in Kranichstein